awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 A list of connectors that run locally on the core, with associated configuration data\.
 For more information, see [Integrate with services and protocols using Greengrass connectors](connectors.md)\.

 G: Device definition
-A list of AWS IoT things \(devices\) that are members of the Greengrass group, with associated configuration data\.
+A list of AWS IoT things \(known as client devices or devices\) that are members of the Greengrass group, with associated configuration data\.
 For more information, see [Devices in AWS IoT Greengrass](#devices)\.

 H: Resource definition
 A list of local resources, machine learning resources, and secret resources on the Greengrass core, with associated configuration data\.
 For more information, see [Access local resources with Lambda functions and connectors](access-local-resources.md), [Perform machine learning inference](ml-inference.md), and [Deploy secrets to the AWS IoT Greengrass core](secrets.md)\.